hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

    - **He walk to work every day** (He walks to work every day)
    - **She like pizza** (She likes pizza)

-9. Use of "finna" or "fixing to": These phrases are used to indicate imminent future action.
+9. Use of “finna” or “fixing to”: These phrases are used to indicate imminent future action.

    Examples:
    - **I'm finna go to the store** (I'm about to go to the store)